 The following long term investments are removed in the Group Financial Statements compared to the Council entity accounts as they relate to the Council's investment in NEC Finance plc, a subsidiary of NEC Ltd, and so have been eliminated upon group consolidation.
-In 2014/15, the investment has been transferred to Assets Held for Sale as part of the arrangements for the disposal of NEC Ltd.
+In 2014/15, the investment has been transferred in the Council entity accounts to Short Term Investments in recognition of the pending disposal of the NEC and the elimination of the intra-group balance is now reflected in Short Term Investments.